The Top 10 Best Walking Shoes Reviewed & Tested

 Make a Selection Based on Your Environment.

 There are plenty of options to choose from in terms of materials and construction.
 You know your city or town, commute, and daily routine better than anyone else.
-If you are going to be walking around in a climate that is hot or humid, you may want to select a walking shoe that is comprised of synthetic fibers and lightweight mesh for temperature control and breathability.
-A walking shoe that keeps your feet nice and breezy on a hot day can make all the difference in the world.
-If you know that your city or town is particularly rainy, then try to steer clear away from walking shoes that have a knitted upper, as these will get wet and stay wet for the majority of the day.
-Instead, try looking for walking shoes that have an upper that will not be affected by rain and that you could simply wipe off and keep on going throughout your day.
+If you are going to be out in a climate that is hot or humid, you may want to select footwear that is comprised of synthetic fibers and lightweight mesh for temperature control and breathability.
+A shoe that keeps your feet nice and breezy on a hot day can make all the difference in the world.
+If you know that your city or town is particularly rainy, then try to steer clear away from choices that have a knitted upper, as these will get wet and stay wet for the majority of the day.
+Instead, try looking for something that have an upper that will not be affected by rain and that you could simply wipe off and keep on going throughout your day.
 Making sure that you take your environment and climate into consideration will also increase the life of your footwear, but more importantly: it will keep your feet happy.

 Think about special requirements for a wider foot.

 Finally, Pick a Style That You Like.

-You’ve taken everything into consideration to ensure that you have a proper fit and have a great match for how your going to be enjoying your new walking shoes.
+You’ve taken everything into consideration to ensure that you have a proper fit and have a great match for how you’re going to be enjoying your new shoes.
 Don’t overlook style when making your selection.
-Studies demonstrate that when walkers or runners are happy with the overlook of their footwear, they are more likely to use them more often and for longer periods of time.
+Studies demonstrate that when people are happy with the overlook of their footwear, they are more likely to use them more often and for longer periods of time.
 Motivation is the cornerstone of any healthy regimen and being proud to show off your new walking shoes may be just the nudge you need to get out there and walk.

 Here are some commonly asked questions that most walkers encountered when making their decision.
 Hopefully, they will be of assistance to you along your way when you are making your decision.